 Being in the industry for over 7 years, I’ve had the chance to work with companies from early-stage startups to Fortune 500.
 They’re very different in terms of the work organization.
 Yet, surprisingly similar in one area: lowering expenses at the cost of proper software architecture.

-Product owners don’t always understand the implications of bad software design.
+Product owners don’t always understand the implications of bad software design principles.
 It's on us, as engineers, to consider the best design practices when estimating and make sure we write code that’s easy to maintain and extend.
-SOLID software design principles can help us achieve that.
+SOLID design principles can help us achieve that.

 What are SOLID Design Principles?

 SOLID is an acronym formed by the names of 5 design principles centered around better code design, maintainability, and extendability.
 The principles were first introduced by Robert Martin (more familiar in the developer circles as Uncle Bob) in his 2000 paper Design Principles and Design Patterns.
 The principles were later named by Michael Feathers who switched their order so they can form the acronym.

 - write code that’s easy to maintain;